-If the bird is like a parakeet and relies on flying a lot, clippings its wings will affect their behavior.
+If the bird is like a parakeet and relies on flying a lot, clippings its wings will affect its behavior.

 You might not hurt him physically, but you might hurt him emotionally.
 It’s like loving to play the piano and then somebody comes and cuts your hands off.
 There’s a sense of void that causes anger and frustration and could trigger behavior problems.

-Not only that, as clipping wings make birds more insecure about flying.
+Not only that, but clipping wings make birds more insecure about flying.
 Clipped birds don’t fly with the same confidence and fluidity.

 What to do instead of wing clipping?

-Training your bird to respond to commands such as “stay” and “come” it’s a really useful tecnique to avoid issues.
+Training your bird to respond to commands such as “stay” and “come” it’s a really useful technique to avoid issues.
 The training itself is an excellent way to bond with your bird.